codecarrotlabs/blog.codecarrot.net/_posts/business/marketing/social/twitter/2017-06-24-how-to-start-free-twitter-marketing.md

 title: How to Start Free Twitter Marketing
 date: 2017-06-24 12:00:00 +0530
 categories: business
-tags: twitter marketing brand online communication audience
+tags: business twitter marketing brand online communication audience
 description: Twitter makes it easy for you to engage directly with the target audience.
 It helped the online ecosystem transform brand communication into brand conversion.
 image: https://cdn.codecarrot.net/images/start-free-twitter-marketing.jpg
 ---